jaxxfox/ScienceLiaisonLibrarianship/Slides/ResearchDataManagement/slides.md

 # DMPs Rubrics: Prior Work

 - Despite their importance to the research enterprise, no method currently exists to evaluate DMPs (i.e., determining the value of the DMPs and allowing for across-the-board comparison).
-- Prior work to assess DMPs has been rubrics limited in overall usability, e.g. the Document Assessment and Review Tool (DART) project, which made a rubric to assess NSF DMPs; its exhaustive list of elements to assess and the amount of time the rubric took to use were impediments to adoption (Roland et al., 2015).
+- Prior work to assess DMPs has been rubrics limited in overall usability, e.g. the Document Assessment and Review Tool (DART) project, which made a rubric to assess NSF DMPs; its exhaustive list of elements to assess and the amount of time the rubric took to use were impediments to adoption (Rolando, 2015).
   * Other rubrics have been developed (e.g., Poole & Garwood, 2020; Van Loon et al., 2017), but included all elements as binary.
   * Prior rubrics focused on completeness of DMPs and were not intended to evaluate quality (Carlson, 2017).